 The Grand Canyon National Park became a UNESCO World Heritage Site in 1983.

 Over my lifetime, I have visited the Grand Canyon three times.
 The first time I was very young, and my family and their friends decided to go during the winter time when there was snow.
 To be honest, I do not remember it although my mother used to always ask, “We went to the Grand Canyon, don’t you remember seeing it?”
 No, I do not, mother!

 The next two visits were in my adult life, and I had explored the Grand Canyon from both the West Rim and the South Rim, close to Flagstaff, Arizona.
 I enjoyed both rims of the Grand Canyon, as they were different from each other and offered memorable experiences.

 If you are debating which rim to visit, both are terrific although the most popular is the National Park- South Rim, outside of Flagstaff.
-If you have time, I suggest to visit both as they are worth the trips!
+If you have time, I suggest you visit both as they are worth the trips.